All Books

 by Larry McMurtry, John Randolph Jones

-Teens navigate love and boredom in a dying 1950s Texas town.
+Teens navigate boredom, love, and dead ends in a dying 1950s Texas town.

 Key Takeaways